 The answer to the question of how long a tradeline will take to post to your credit report depends on a few things.
 The first factor in the equation is the fact that the information isn’t reported by the account holder but rather the bank.
 The second is that it will depend on the tradeline or account type.
 Generally speaking, a tradeline will be reported by a company withing 4-10 business days, at which point reporting is in the hands of whatever bank is handling the account on the back-end.
 Generally speaking, big name accounts such as Bank of America and Discover report quickly, and on the first billing cycle.
 This is fairly standard, although some accounts such as American Express will report after two cycles so it’s not an exact science.
 A great option is to find a reputable wholesale tradelines service such as personaltradelines.com where the team is able to coordinate the process seamlessly, therefore ensuring that positive boosts to your credit score happen in a timely manner.
-Our tradelines are guaranteed to meet important guidelines and criteria that ensure that you get the results you need to get your credit in order.
+Our tradelines can meet important guidelines and criteria that ensure that you get the results you need to get your credit in order.

 A tradeline is just industry terminology for a credit account.
 Simply put, if you have any credit account.